Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment

 are not valid in \rcbr.
 A standard way to show that a certain schema does not hold in a given logic is to find a model of the logic which invalidates that schema.
-In our case, an interesting BALFI for \rcbr, called $\B_{mod}$, will we introduced, showing that it invalidates the schemas (cp1)-(cp4) above.
+The BALFI semantic for logic \rcbr\ is intrincate, and the use of infinite (paraconsistent) models is essential.
+In the present case, an interesting BALFI for \rcbr, called $\B_{mod}$, will we introduced, showing that it invalidates the schemas (cp1)-(cp4) above.
 Observe that (cp1) implies (cp2), and the later implies both (cp3) and (cp4).
 Then, if (cp3) or (cp4) are shown to be not valid in \rcbr\ then (cp2) is not valid, therefore (cp1) is also not valid.

 The BALFI $\B_{mod}$ will be defined as an expansion of the Boolean algebra $\wp(\mathbb{Z})$.
-But the definition of the inconsistent truth-values (that is, the values in which the negation $\neg$ is indeed paraconsistent) is much more intricate that in the case of the BALFI over $\wp(\mathbb{Z})$ constructed in the proof of Proposition~\ref{RCie-paraconsist} in order to show the paraconsistent character of \rcie.
-In particular, the use of (very basic) properties of modular arithmetic will be used along the construction of $\B_{mod}$.
+However, defining the inconsistent truth-values (where $\tilde{\neg}$ is paraconsistent) is considerably more complex than in the BALFI over $\wp(\mathbb{Z})$ built in Proposition~\ref{RCie-paraconsist} to show that \rcie\ is paraconsistent.
+Indeed, a brief analysis of the basic properties of the set of inconsistent truth-values in \rcbr\ is necessary, in order to obtain a sufficient condition which guarantees that a BALFI satisfies the required properties.
+Basically, the set $\mathcal{I}$ of inconsistent truth-values in any BALFI for \rcbr\ over $\wp(\mathbb{Z})$ must be closed under paraconsistent negation $\tilde{\neg}$ and classical negation (i.e., Boolean complement $X^c:=\mathbb{Z}\setminus X$).
+Moreover, there must be at least one element $X$ in $\mathcal{I}$ such that $X \cap \tilde{\neg} X$ is also in $\I$ (see Proposition~\ref{inval-cp} below).
+Since $\tilde{\neg}$ is involutive, it is enough to define, for every $X \in \I$, the sets $\tilde{\neg} (X)$ and $\tilde{\neg}(X^c)$.
+To obtain a comprehensive yet manageable family of inconsistent sets, we define them as finite unions and intersections of equivalence classes (or their complements) of integers modulo different prime numbers.
+The use of (very basic) properties of modular arithmetic will be therefore used along the construction of $\I$.